DaveMielke/NBP/b2g/ui/doc/ref-firmware-bindings.rst

   etc) will be shut down in order to save power.

 Holding VolumeDown while switching the power on:
-  If the system is shut down then boot into Recovery Mode.
+  If the system is shut down then boot into `Recovery Mode`_.
 This is equivalent to a simultaneous long press of the Power button and the Volume Up key on an Android device.
-Neither braille nor speech works in Recovery Mode.
-This binding is intended for use by a sighted person using an external video monitor.